-This one is for the guys since usually they are the one on bended knee doing the asking.
-Or sometimes it’s blurted out spontaneously while on a water slide!
-However it happens, hopefully it will lead to solidifying a union between two people, based on love.
+This one is for the guys since usually, they are the ones on bended knee doing the asking.
+Or sometimes the proposal it’s blurted out spontaneously while on a water slide!
+However it happens, hopefully, it will lead to solidifying a union between two people, based on love.

-If you know someone well enough and have spent enough time with them to decide that you want to spend all of your tomorrows with them, you probably have a pretty good idea whether your loved one will say yes or no. If you opt out of screaming the big question atop a roller coaster on the spur of the moment and want to prepare something with a little more thought, the ‘official proposal’ is an important event and it’s all about making special memories that will be cherished forever.
+Propose If you know someone well enough and decide that you want to spend all of your tomorrows with them.
+You will probably have a pretty good idea whether your loved one will say “yes” or “no”.
+Opt out of screaming the big question atop a roller coaster or on the spur of the moment.
+Prepare something with a little more thought.
+The ‘official proposal’ is an important event and it’s all about making special memories that will be cherished forever.

 Perhaps you have already given it some thought.
 Maybe you have even talked to your bride’s father, a nice traditional touch.
-Tradition is often appreciated when embarking on a life together but perhaps you and your future partner are adventuresome, independent thinkers and tradition would be wasted.
+Tradition is often appreciated when embarking on a life together.
+Perhaps you and your future partner are adventuresome, independent thinkers, and tradition would be wasted.
 The proposal as well as the wedding should reflect the personalities and interests of the couple.

-Romance needs to be evident; however you express it.
+In your proposal, romance needs to be evident; however, you express it.
 If you want an element of surprise or something unique, it will take some creativity and planning.
 Las Vegas-based illusionist Rob Anderson owns a company that specializes in custom marriage proposals called ‘This Magic Moment.’
-(See www.magicalproposals.com) He says to keep in mind that “…your marriage proposal is a once in a lifetime memory to make; worth the extra time, effort and expense, and it’s best to plan as far in advance as possible.”
+(See www.magicalproposals.com).
+Anderson says “…your marriage proposal is a once-in-a-lifetime memory to make.
+Worth the extra time, effort, and expense, and it’s best to plan as far in advance as possible.”

-Presentation is important.
 If you whip out a ring box on a boat, you don’t want to present it with a flourish that will send it overboard!
 A billboard won’t do any good if it’s in a place she won’t see it.
-Plan carefully.
-If it involves a restaurant, show or other public place, be sure to enlist their permission and help.
+Plan your proposal carefully.
+If it involves a restaurant, show, or other public places, be sure to enlist their permission and help.
 Most of the time, others are happy to be involved in such a joyous occasion.

 Some have planted engagement rings in food or drinks but that can be dangerous.
 She can’t say yes if she’s choking on a diamond.
 Creative marriage proposals take some thought but this is the beginning of your journey together.
 What is most important is the sincerity and thought behind the proposal; it shows that you truly care.
 And you want it to be something she’ll be telling her friends about for years to come.

-Here are a few proposals that have happened in or around Sevier County, TN;
+Here are a few proposals that have happened in the Smoky Mountains

 “My boyfriend surprised me with a souvenir I wanted once we got home.
 But the real surprise was that there was an engagement ring inside of it!” – Maddy C.